 Renewable Energies 2

-PH2089 is a semester module in German language at Master’s level, which is regularly offered in summer semester only.
+PH2089 is a semester module in German language at Master’s level which is offered in summer semester.

 This module description is valid to WS 2013/4.